Gluten Exposure Recovery Kit

 |Full-Body Bath Robe||For maximum comfort, comfy clothes are a must!
 I like walking around in loose clothes that don’t put pressure on my stomach after gluten exposure.
 So naturally, robes are a go-to pick.|

-If you’re looking to improve your self-care tactics for gluten exposure, I dedicate an entire week of journal prompts in my Celiac Disease Wellness Journal to this topic.
+If you’re looking to improve your self-care tactics for gluten exposure, I developed a Celiac Self-Care Planner to help you do just that!

 What’s in your gluten exposure recovery kit?
 Let me know in the comments!